thxbb12/awesome-computing-resources/README.md

 * [containers from scratch][169] - Containers from scratch
 * [containerd][184] -  An open and reliable container runtime
 * [runc][185] - CLI tool for spawning and running containers
+* [x11docker][208] - Run GUI applications and desktops in docker and podman containers.

 ## Editors
 * [zettlr][103] - Zettlr: A Markdown editor for the 21st century